Wellness Programming & Training

 Personal Development

-The curriculum also includes a Personal Development (PD) course mandatory for and modified according to each grade level, from class VI (grade seven in the middle school) through class III (grade ten) in the upper school.
-The Middle School Personal Development Program supports students in developing strong cultural competencies that prepare them to become effective advocates for diversity, equity and inclusion both at Nobles and in the greater community.
-Additional topics include mental and physical health, puberty and adolescence, and digital literacy, and weekly gratitude and mindfulness activities are heavily integrated into the curriculum.
-Class IV Personal Development program consists of a semester-long sexual education course, and our Class III Personal Development program consists of a semester-long mindfulness course and a semester-long substance use awareness course.
+The curriculum also includes a Personal Development (PD) course mandatory for and modified according to each grade level, from class VI (grade seven in the middle school) through class II (grade eleven) in the upper school.
+The Middle School Personal Development Program supports students in developing strong cultural competencies that prepare them to become effective advocates for diversity, equity, and inclusion both at Nobles and in the greater community.
+Additional topics include mental and physical health, puberty and adolescence, and digital literacy.
+Weekly gratitude and mindfulness activities are heavily integrated into the curriculum.
+The Class IV Personal Development program consists of a semester-long sexual education course and a semester-long humane technology course.
+The Class III Personal Development program consists of a semester-long mindfulness course and a semester-long substance use awareness course.
+The Class II Personal Development program consists of a semester-long science of well-being course.
 Nobles also offers multiple weekly mindfulness opportunities open to all students and employees hoping to pursue the proven physical and mental benefits of meditation practice.

 Student Clubs and Organizations